IndigoUnited/js-promtie/README.md

-# node-promtie
+# Promtie

- > Small utilities to be used with native promises.
+ > Neatly dress up your native promises with simple and useful utils.

 Unlike `Bluebird` or `Q`, promtie aims to be used with native promises.
 It it very easy to start a chain of operations or to intersect a set of operations with an each or map iteration.